rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 Wow!
 Oglethorpe's Elo *skyrocketed* after this barely-winning year.
 The wins came from Centre (x2), Hendrix, Rhodes, and Millsaps (x2).
 The losses came from Birmingham-Southern (x3), Rhodes, and Hendrix.
-Except for Rhodes, which nearly cancels out, the losses were to teams so overpowered it barely lowered Oglethorpe's rating.
-The wins, since Oglethorpe had such a meagre rating, produced a lot more.
+Except for Rhodes, which nearly cancels out, the losses were to teams so overpowered they barely lowered Oglethorpe's rating.
+The wins, since Oglethorpe had such a meagre rating, produced much more.

 # A postseason shocker: simulating with Elo